-Before you spend what can amount to hundreds of dollars, you need to consider which features you need, and which you can do without.
+Before you spend what can amount to hundreds of dollars, this article considers ten factors to help you decide which features you need and which you can do without.

-Ideal for anyone incubating a small number of eggs - up to 7 full sized or 12 bantam sized chicken eggs - this piece of equipment is particularly good if you have children, or if you're hatching at school.
+Ideal for anyone incubating up to 7 full sized or 12 bantam sized chicken eggs - this incubator is particularly good if you have children, or you're hatching at school.

-If you want to hatch up to 24 chicken eggs, this is the smaller of the Octagon range and the next step up from the Mini Advance.
+If you want to hatch up to 24 chicken eggs, this is the place to start.

 Is it possible to make a DIY incubator at home?
 What are the pros and cons?
 And how successful are they in terms of hatch rates?

-This article looks at all those questions, and takes advice from local farmers in Italy who have been using a particular type of homemade incubator for generations, with a good level of success.
+This article covers those questions and takes advice from local farmers in Italy who have been using a particular type of homemade incubator for generations, with a good level of success.

 And I provide details of four different ways you could make your own at home.